eslam-gomaa/Flexible-Network/docs/concepts.md

 - This project provides you with a **Python Library** that you import to your Python script which gives you a lot of features and integrations out of the box
-- After importing the library you can treat your script as a cli tool that that you use to run network automation tasks
+- After importing the library you can treat your script as a cli tool that you use to run network automation tasks
 - The library gives you a lot of useful functions for network automation, besides saving each automation task & backups in a local DB, and with CLi options you retrieve task logs or config backups
 - The library gives you out of the box [integration](./Docs/Integrations/integrations.md) with external APIs, for example saving config backups on remote locations like [object storage](./Docs/ConfigBackup-storage/s3.md) (eg. any compatable s3 object storage) or getting credentials from a secret manager like Vault or Cyberark